-There is a healthy way for spouses to separate and divorce and for families to resolve conflict with grace and dignity.
-We provide a safe environment where you can discuss practical solutions without the confrontation, expense, and stress of litigation.
-We can help you fairly divide assets and liabilities, create parenting plans that protect your children from the burdens of divorce, and establish separate, healthy, independent new lives.
+Mediation and the collaborative law process offer a way for you to separate with grace and dignity.
+We provide a safe environment where you can discuss practical solutions without the expense, stress, and uncertainty of going to court.
+We’ll help you divide assets and liabilities fairly, create appropriate parenting plans, and establish separate, independent new lives.

-Our clients have access to a broad range of neutral subject-matter experts, including certified divorce financial analysts, realtors, mortgage loan officers, appraisers, pension valuation experts, insurance agents, and child psychologists.
-These professionals educate and expand the range of options available.
-We also work with a small group of trusted attorneys who are supportive of mediation and other non-litigation dispute resolution processes.
+Along the way, you’ll have access to our network of experts, including divorce financial analysts, therapists, realtors, mortgage loan officers, appraisers, pension valuation experts, insurance agents, and child psychologists.
+These professionals can provide advice and education to expand your available options.

 Our Guiding Principles

-- Children should be protected to the maximum extent possible from physical, mental, and emotional harm and hardship resulting from their parents' decision to separate and divorce.
+- Your children should be protected from physical, mental, and emotional harm and financial hardship resulting from your decision to separate and divorce.